talbaum/Collocation-Extraction-using-AWS/README.md

 ## How to run the project:

-Now, we need to run this line in the terminal with the desired langauge( lang can be either eng or heb)
+Now, we need to run this line in the terminal with the desired language( lang can be either eng or heb).
+Get into the directory containing the main jar and run this command:
 ```
-java -jar ExtractCollations lang ##CHECK THIS
+java -jar ExtractCollations.jar lang
 ```
 ## How the program works:
 We will explain each step functionality at the map reduce system.